Canned Mackerel Recipes

 In this salad, there are around 460 kcal, mostly from complex carbs and the rest from protein and fats.
 Fiber content is also very good - around 12g (almost half of daily recommended value), all from whole grain pasta.

-This meal will keep you satiated for quite some time - it is highly recommended for breakfasts and around workouts.
-Similar recipes are possible suing other suitable canned (tuna, salmon etc.) or fresh fish.
+This meal will keep you satiated for quite some time - it is highly recommended for breakfasts and for daily meals.
+Similar recipes are possible using other suitable canned (tuna, salmon etc.) or fresh fish.

 Canned mackerel is available year long and can be eaten right away.
 So, eat it :o)